-In addition to tuition fees you will need to cover your living costs whilst you are a student here.
+In addition to tuition fees you will need to cover your living costs while you are a student here.
 There are various funding options available including bursaries, scholarships and external funding.

-- for outstanding performance ability, demonstrated at audition;
+- for outstanding performance ability, demonstrated at audition

-- for particular disciplines; and
+- for particular disciplines, including shortage instruments

-For more information please contact either:
+For more information, please contact any of the following:

 Jennifer Asare (Student Adviser, Dance Faculty)

 (020) 8305 4414